Ben-Langlois/Photography-Portfolio/README.md

 - Using Figma to create/plan wireframes
 - Use redux
 - Practice building a responsive webpage
-- Building reusable styled components to add to my component library
 - Practice using Git branches and the other main functions of Git.
 Instead of using the main branch for everything
 - Writing the least amount of code possible